-The gas supply needs to terminate with a down-facing bayonet.
+The gas supply needs to terminate with a side-facing elbow with a down-facing bayonet.

 The connector is located just below the hotplate level at the rear of the cooker.
 If in doubt contact your supplier.

 The rear cover boxes limit the position of the supply point.